 Japanese cuisine includes low-calorie foods that are in small portions and very varied dishes, as reported on en.wikipedia.org.
 The healthy balance is essential.

-In order to reduce calorie intake you are allowed to replace foods that contain more calories, such as chocolate, or chips, for healthier and less energy-dense foods like fruits and vegetables.
-These last ones are part of the this diet.
+In order to reduce calorie intake, you are allowed to replace foods that contain more calories, such as chocolate, or chips, for healthier and less energy-dense foods like fruits and vegetables.
+These last ones are part of this diet.

 Kathleen M. Zelman reports on webmd.com a study where they served smaller portions of food (twenty-five percent lower) and with fewer calories to women, showed that they consumed an average of eight hundred calories less per day.